 VR World: K40 RL100 Radar Detector Reviewed – Simple, Easy and Mostly Effective

-The RL100 also has Immediate Frequency Rejection Software built into the device in order to reduce false alarms from things like garage door openers, cellular towers, bank alarms and other non-police trasmitters that could create a false positive.
-And if you manually set up the RL100 to your own personal perferences you dont have to worry about it losing them because it has built-in memory and battery to remember your settings.
-It also auto calibrates and self tests every time you turn it on, in the event that something isn’t quite right.
+The RL100 also has Immediate Frequency Rejection Software built into the device in order to reduce false alarms from things like garage door openers, cellular towers, bank alarms, and other non-police transmitters that could create a false positive.
+And if you manually set up the RL100 to your own personal preferences you don’t have to worry about it losing them because it has built-in memory and battery to remember your settings.
+It also auto-calibrates and self tests every time you turn it on, in the event that something isn’t quite right.

 In terms of accessories, you get a pretty standard set of power cables with one really long 12v power cable and a shorter coiled 12v power cable, both ready for car use.
 It also comes with a pair of suction cups that attach to a brace that slides into the radar detector for mounting. once mounted, the two suction cups attach to the windshield of the car.

-Now, K40 supports their products, including the RL100 with a 100% ticket free guarantee, which will cover your first ticket that you get even while using the RL100 as long as you register the radar detector within the first 30 days of ownership.
-They do state, however, that they will not cover any tickets in construction zones, school zones or on connection with a DUI/DWI.
-They also guarantee that you will be 100% satisfied in terms of performance and offer a 30 day money back guarantee.
+Now, K40 supports their products, including the RL100 with a 100% ticket free guarantee, which will cover any speeding tickets that you get in the first year even while using the RL100 as long as you register the radar detector within the first 30 days of ownership.
+They do state, however, that they will not cover any tickets in construction zones, school zones, or in connection with a DUI/DWI.
+They also guarantee that you will be 100% satisfied in terms of performance and offer a 30-day money-back guarantee.

-On the way down the 5 from San Francisco I also discovered something that was a bit perplexing and was then later explained to me by the people at K40.
-As I came close to some vehicles, I thought that they were actually police vehicles, but clearly they weren’t.
-The false positives were a result of the fact that newer luxury cars use have a collision avoidance system as part of their safety vehicle packages.
+On the way down the 5 from San Francisco, I also discovered something that was a bit perplexing and was then later explained to me by the people at K40.
+As I came close to some vehicles, I thought that they were actually police vehicles, but clearly, they weren’t.
+The false positives were a result of the fact that newer luxury cars have a collision-avoidance system as part of their safety vehicle packages.
 This is a system that works with K-band radar emitters in the vehicle to detect the distance of the vehicle ahead of them and if necessary apply the brakes automatically to prevent an accident or warn the driver of an imminent collision.
 Because they are true K-band radar emitters, they will set off a radar detector.

 Now, in terms of radar bands, there are three blocks of bands that the police are allowed to use by the FCC.
-Those are the X band, K band and Ka band, all of those bands are supported by the K40.
-The X band runs between 10.5 and 10.55 GHz, the K band operates between 24.050 GHz and 25.250 GHz and the Ka band operates between 33.3 GHz and 36 GHz.
-Obviously, then, you can expect that the majority of results will be within the K and Ka bands, with very few operating within the razor thin X band.
-And based on our experience with the K40 RL100 this seems to be quite true with X band being the least frequent.
+Those are the X band, K band, and Ka-band, all of those bands are supported by the K40.
+The X band runs between 10.5 and 10.55 GHz, the K band operates between 24.050 GHz and 25.250 GHz and the Ka-band operates between 33.3 GHz and 36 GHz.
+Obviously, then, you can expect that the majority of results will be within the K and Ka bands, with very few operating within the razor-thin X band.
+And based on our experience with the K40 RL100 this seems to be quite true with the X-band being the least frequent.

 In terms of price, the K40 RL100 is not a cheap device.
 It currently retails on Amazon for $369.99 and comes with a one year warranty but will not be warrantied unless purchased through an approved dealer.
 They also sell K40 directly through approved installers and retailers.
 Considering that most decent radar detectors fall within this price range, the $369.99 price comes as no surprise.
 And if you’re planning on being a bit lead-footed, such a radar detector would pay for itself with the first avoided ticket or even the first ticket you get with it if you make a claim with K40’s ticket paying policy.
 Essentially, this becomes a sound investment for anyone that speeds, even a bit.
 After all, speeding tickets, especially in states like California are only getting more expensive.